 Any time you combine two substances, there exists the possibility for what is known as “drug-drug interactions.”
 There are many reasons for this.
 A common one is that both substances are metabolized by the same pathway.
 If you use one of these pathways excessively, then the body will have a hard time breaking down each substance.
 They will accumulate in the body, potentially causing excessive side effects.
 In some cases, the drugs could actually indirectly or directly affect each other, compromising efficacy.
 For these reasons drug companies are required to perform comprehensive testing, when certain commonly used products are used concomitantly.

-According to alcoholdetoxmagazine.com, taking antibiotics and drinking has this sort of drug-drug interactions.
+Taking antibiotics and drinking alcohol has this sort of drug-drug interactions.
 In a survey of 300 people in a London clinic, 81% of people believed taking the two together reduced an antibiotic’s efficacy while 71% believed the practice resulted in a higher side effect profile.

 However, the fact of the matter is that this is not true with the vast majority of antibiotics.
 In fact, this perception of the drug-drug interaction is of great concern to medical professionals since the belief can cause non-compliance.
 Skipping just one day of antibiotics can significantly set back a treatment regimen, allowing bacteria a chance to begin to recover.

 There are a few antibiotics where the caution is, in fact, warranted.
 Cephalosporin is one commonly prescribed antibiotic that should not be taken with alcohol.
 Its intake decreases the breakdown of alcohol in the blood, which increases the levels of acetaldehyde.
 The result is usually a series of nasty side effects, including nausea, headache, chest pain, breathlessness, and flushing.
 These are quite similar to the side effects caused by taking alcohol with disulfiram, which is often prescribed by doctors to discourage people from falling off the wagon when trying to stop drinking.